Maelstromeous/bolt-thumbnail-warmer/README.md

 This extension is a work in progress.
 DO **NOT** use in production!

+This extension only caches thumbnails upon new records and newly saved / edited records.
+It *won't* go through all of your current records and cache them.

 ## Usage

 Edit your `contenttypes.yml` file on any `image` type using the below as a guide: